borela/themeable/README.md

 ```

 It would just render the default presenter, nothing different from a normal
 presentable, the real fun begins now.

+### First component theme

-Imagine for a second that our button can be
+Imagine for a second that our button can be animated or static and that it
-animated or static and that it requires different tag structures for each case:
+requires different tag structures for each case:

 ```js
 class StaticPresenter extends Component {